Work People's College: Forerunner

 Work People's College Class of 1913.

-Finnish immigrants to the United States during the first years of the 20th Century tended to be a literate community, with 97% of those arriving between 1899 ad 1907 knowing how to read and write.
+Finnish immigrants to the United States during the first years of the 20th Century tended to be a literate community, with 97% of those arriving between 1899 and 1907 knowing how to read and write.
 Education was a valued part of Finnish immigrant life and the desire for institutions of higher learning in their own language extended across generational and ideological boundaries.
 As early as 1900 there were discussions about establishing a school that would provide a liberal alternative to Suomi College and Seminary of Hancock, Michigan.

 Work People's College was preceded by a "folk" high school of the Finnish Evangelical Lutheran Church of America that was founded in Minneapolis in September 1903.
 The school was launched with a view to teaching the Finnish language and Lutheran religion to its students.
 Finnish immigrants in this period constituted nearly 40 percent of the population of Northern Minnesota, with a goodly number of these working in the mining and timber industries or on the docks of Duluth, a major port on the southernmost tip of Lake Superior.

 The Finnish Lutheran high school moved to Smithville, a rural area just southwest of Duluth, a few months after its establishment.
 It changed its name to the Finnish People's College and Theological Seminary in January 1904, a name change which reflected the institution's desire to serve both general educational and seminarian needs of the community.
 Money was raised to fund the school's purchase of a three-story building through the sale of shares of stock.
 A board of directors controlled the operations of the institution, which included both anti-socialist clerics and pro-socialist lay members of the church.
 In an intense economic and political environment, marked by labor strikes and the emergence of the Finnish Socialist Federation among the immigrant community, these factions vied for control of the school.

 The students of the Finnish People's College and Theological Seminary resisted the school's educational regime, which imposed mandatory prayer while forbidding discussion of social issues.
 This led to a strike of the student body in the Fall of 1904, with all but two students walking out of a mandatory prayer meeting in protest.
 The director of the school, E.W.
 Saranen, subsequently resigned his post as a result of the students' action.